Concepts : SD2 redux an Anglo-Italian French lesson

 The Anadol-Reliant FW11 prototype and its similarity with the Triumph SD2 serves to remind us that nothing’s completely new in the car world.

 Denied Turkish Delight

-The FW11 came about following Turkish car company Otosan’s desire to replace its impressive Ford based Anadol A1/A2.
-The A1 was the first car to built by Otosan, and married Ford Cortina running gear with an attractive Ogle styled body, and was developed by Reliant under the codename FW5.
-And in 1977, the Turkish company decided to do the same thing, commissioning Reliant to develop a new car, based on Ford running gear, this time codenamed FW11.
+The FW11 came about following Turkish car company Otosan’s desire to replace its impressive Ford-based Anadol A1/A2.
+The A1 was the first car to built by Otosan and had been developed by Reliant under the codename FW5.
+This model married Ford Cortina running gear with an attractive Ogle-styled body.
+However, in 1977, the Turkish company decided to do the same thing, commissioning Reliant to develop a new car, based on Ford running gear, this time codenamed FW11.

 By that time, Otosan had already abandoned the idea, instead choosing to facelift the A1/A2 into the ‘interestingly’ styled A8-16/16 SL before taking on production of the Taunus/Cortina ’80, which would end up living on until 1994.

-And that does raise all manner of questions – could Reliant have made a success out of the FW11?
-And more relevantly, could Rover-Triumph’s similar concept – the SD2 – done well?
-Considering that Citroën built over two million BXs, it’s a fair likelihood that with a little more refining for the showroom, and an appealing range of engine options, BL’s original could have done very well indeed, had the company – and its government paymasters – kept the faith.
+That, in turn, raises all manner of questions – could Reliant have made a success out of the FW11?
+More relevantly, could Rover-Triumph’s similar concept – the SD2 – have done well?
+Considering that Citroën built over two million BXs, it’s a fair likelihood that, with a little more refining for the showroom and an appealing range of engine options, BL’s original could have done very well indeed, had the company – and its Government paymasters – kept the faith.